Democrat Warren outlines three-year path to 'Medicare for All'

 Warren's transition plan comes two weeks after she released a detailed proposal to pay for a Medicare for All system her campaign estimates would cost $20.5 trillion in additional government spending over a decade.

-(Reporting by Amanda Becker in Washington and Joseph Ax in New York; Editing by Tom Brown and Sonya Hepinstall)
+(Reporting by Amanda Becker in Washington and Joseph Ax in New York; Editing by Tom Brown)

 ((amanda.becker@thomsonreuters.com;))